vapor-community/PassKit/Sources/Passes/Passes.docc/Personalization.md

 After implementing the JSON `struct` and the delegate, there is nothing else you have to do.

-Adding the ``PassesService/registerRoutes(pushMiddleware:)`` method to your `routes.swift` file will automatically set up the endpoints that Apple Wallet expects to exist on your server to handle pass personalization.
+Initializing the ``PassesService`` will automatically set up the endpoints that Apple Wallet expects to exist on your server to handle pass personalization.

 Adding the ``PassesService/register(migrations:)`` method to your `configure.swift` file will automatically set up the database table that stores the user personalization data.